 Medication: Many people in recovery take antidepressants and other medications as prescribed.
 Group discusses healthy use of medication and what medications to avoid.

 Impulse control: Most addicts suffer from lack of impulse control.
-Group discusses impulsivity and how to hit the pause button.
+If you suffer managing your impulsively, group discussions can give you tips on how to hit the pause button.

 Boundaries: Dysfunctional people tend to have blurred or no boundaries.
-Group discusses how to create healthy boundaries and use them in relationships.
+Group discussions will put perspective on how to create healthy boundaries and use them in relationships.

 Forgiveness: Espoused by most religions, learning to practice forgiveness is a major part of living a more spiritual and sober life.

 Values: In addiction, our behavior does not match our values.
-Group discusses how to behave in accordance with values.
+Group discussions on how to behave in accordance with values will help you rebuild your character.

 12-step groups: Many have recovered in groups such as AA, but others don’t always succeed there.
-Group discusses how to best use self-help groups.
+Group discussions can offer advice on how to best use self-help groups.

-Family disease: Group discusses the ways in which addiction affects all family members and how getting sober requires a rebalancing of the family.
+Family disease: Addiction affects all family members.
+Group discussions can help demonstrate how getting sober requires a rebalancing of the family.

 Triggers: Those in early recovery are especially sensitive to triggers for relapse.
-Group discusses triggers and how to cope with them.
+Groups can discuss triggers and ways to cope with common triggers.

 Gratitude: They say a grateful person is a lot less likely to relapse.
-Group explores ways of staying grateful on a daily basis.
+Groups can discuss gratitude, explore ways of staying grateful on a daily basis such as positive affirmations.

 Surrender: In recovery we say “surrender to win.”
-Group talks about how admitting defeat is the beginning of recovery.
+Group talks will explain how admitting defeat is the beginning of recovery.

 Resentments: Harboring resentments can be a major impedance in recovery.
-Group talks about their resentments and how to deal with them in a healthy way.
+Group discussions about resentments and how to deal with them in a healthy way will be a positive addition to your recovery mindset.

-Sex in recovery: Group talks about how to have healthy sexual relationships, and why it is sometimes better to avoid them in early recovery.
+Sex in recovery: Group talks on how to have healthy sexual relationships, and why it is sometimes better to avoid them in early recovery.

 Loss: Most have experienced loss, in and out of addiction.
-Group talks about using coping skills to handle the emotions associated with loss.
+Group sessions about using coping skills to handle the emotions associated with loss will help navigate difficult emotions and trauma.

-Depression: A large percentage of addicts suffer from depression, and some may need medication to alleviate it.
-Group discusses depression and ways it can be treated.
+Depression: A large percentage of addicts have a dual diagnosis of addiction and depression.
+If experiencing depression, you may need medication to alleviate it.
+Group discussions can explore depression and ways to treat it.

 Anxiety: Many people in recovery experience even more anxiety without their drug of choice.
-Group discusses their anxiety and how to best deal with it.
+Groups can benefits from members discussing mental illness such as anxiety and discussion on how to best deal with it.

 Anger: Whether expressed or suppressed, anger is an issue for many.
-Group talks about how to express anger in healthy ways.
+Groups can discuss how to express anger in healthy ways.

 Exercise: Getting fit and staying fit helps many to maintain sobriety.
-Group discusses ways to get involved in exercise and how to stay motivated.
+Group discussions on ways to achieve physical fitness, how to stay motivated, and how to set fitness goals.

 Goal setting: “If you don’t know where you’re going, you probably won’t get there.”
 Group discusses the importance of setting attainable goals.